MechaCoder/tinydb-baseClass/readme.md

 I use TinyDB ... a lot and very often and i seem to be writing the same functions over and over.
 The idea behind the small project to provide a way for devs to easily create a data modal around tinydb without the need to build a base class.

-## Important

-+ BREAKING CHANGE; there is a breaking in `tinydb_base.bata.DatabaseBase`, i have changed that way you define column heads in tables they are now a csl (comma separated list)

 ## How to install

 the easiest way is to install through your dependency manager `pip install tinyDbBase` or if using `pipenv install tinyDbBase`.